Frequently Asked Questions

 How many courses from study abroad can be counted towards my economics minor?

 Up to three credits from study abroad can be used towards the minor.

-How do I get courses from outside the economics dept to count for the economics major?
+How do I get courses from outside the economics dept to count towards the B.A. in Economics?

-Your faculty advisor can approve three credits (one course) from out-of-the-department as an elective in the major.
+Your faculty advisor can approve three credits (one course) from another department as an elective towards the B.A. in Economics.
+Out-of-department courses cannot be used in place of ECON electives in the B.S., the Economics minor, or the Math & Econ programs.
 Commonly approved out-of-department courses are FIN-365, SIS-385, IBUS-300, and MKTG-300.
 When you speak to your advisor about a substitution, your advisor will enter the information as an Advising Comment in the Advising Wizard on https://myau.american.edu.
 This information is kept on https://myau.american.edu and can be viewed by all advisors.
 This information will be reviewed by the Department of Economics and noted by the Registrar as your application for graduation is reviewed.
 If you have a special need for an updated DARS, please visit an academic advisor in the College; Ms. Anne Kaiser is especially well-acquainted with economics programs.

 My College academic advisor or economics faculty advisor said I could make a substitution of an out-of-department course in my program, but the DARS report doesn't show it.
 How do I correct that?